eldafito/Stargazers/README.md

 # Github Stargazers

+## Changelog
+- Migrate to AndroidX
+- Project refactor from Java to Kotlin with some arrangement like the use of couroutines
+- LargeTest for search UI

 ## Approach
 For this project I decided to use an incremental approach as it fits well with the step specifications of the delivery.